 Update July 2015: unfortunately, the Bring-Elka-Back refunding attempt was not successful.
 Soundion Oy Ltd stays tuned, though … maybe a “new” Synthex project will bring Elka back to life one day.

-Update 2021: Synthex prices seem to have stabilised during the last year.
-Asking price nowadays is between 7,000 and 10,000 USD / Euros.
-If you’re interested in buying a Synthex and can’t find one on eBay.com or Reverb.com – look in Italy!
-Synthex are regularly offered on www.mercatinomusicale.com …
+Update 2020: Synthex prices have stabilized during the last years.
+Asking price for a Synthex in average / good condition is between 7,000 and 9,000 USD / Euros nowadays.
+If you’re interested in buying a Synthex and can’t find one on eBay.com or Reverb.com – have a look in Italy.
+Synthex are occasionally offered on www.mercatinomusicale.com …

 We have attached 40 minutes of Synthex audio files.
 Main performance feature of the demos: the internal 4-track Synthex sequencer, performed live, of course.
 An external high-frequency LFO provided – via VCF CV-IN – for extreme / ring modulator-like sounds (all Synthex) … and, yes, Roland’s JD-800 contributed some noble pad sounds.
 The last two sound files are (c) by John Parkins – definitely worth listening to (!)